 Weight Watchers Cost Per Day, Week, & Month:

-Here’s a breakdown of what each plan will cost you once any initial discount or promotion ends:
+Here’s a breakdown of what each plan will cost you once the new customer promotion ends:

 |Cost||OnlinePlus:||w/ Meetings:||w/ Coaching|